Fritzforcode/PyPenguin/docs/tutorials/introduction.md

 project_directory = "my_project_directory/" # The name of the directory, you just created.
 penguinmod_file   = "my_project.pmp" # The file path of the PenguinMod Project, that will be created.
-Change this to [...].sb3 for Scratch Projects. target_platform   = pypenguin.Platform.PENGUINMOD # Your target platform.
+Change this to [...].sb3 for Scratch Projects. target_platform   = pypenguin.Platform.PENGUINMOD # Our target platform.
 May also be Platform.SCRATCH.

 # Create our project directory
 if not os.path.exists(project_directory):